 Aubrey is the Herpetology Unit Technician.
 As our database guru, he provides invaluable assistance with digitizing the collection to increase its utility and accessibility.

-Alvin is Interim Deputy Director of the museum and Emeritus Curator of Herpetology.
-He joined the museum staff in 1968 and retired in 2014, but returned in 2019 to serve in the interim position during our leadership transition.
+Alvin is Emeritus Curator of Herpetology.
+He joined the museum staff in 1968 and retired in 2014, returned in 2019 to serve as interim museum director, and retired a second time in 2021.
 He continues to contribute to the collection through regular field work, and serves on numerous committees and working groups focused on natural history and biodiversity conservation in North Carolina.

 Bill is Emeritus Curator of Herpetology.
 He joined the museum staff in 1951, and retired in 1995.
 Bill professionalized and built much of the early collection, and was lead author of the Reptiles of North Carolina.
 Bill continued to help with curating the collection until health forced him to fully retire in 2016.